American automobile industry in the 1950s: Racial discrimination

 During the 1950s, racial discrimination was common throughout America and the auto industry was not immune.
 African-Americans were typically offered only the lowest paying jobs or were outright denied employment as employers openly advertised for "white only" applicants.
 Workplace discrimination was not universal, but it was widespread and it was not until 1955 that listing racial preferences in job advertising became illegal under Michigan law.
 Still, hiring practices varied according to the individual plant managers, so some factories were relatively integrated while others had virtually no black employees.
 African-Americans had made up 15 percent of the auto manufacturing workforce in 1945 increasing only slightly to 16 percent by 1960, even while blacks outnumbered whites in the city of Detroit.
 Although unions fought for the end of racial discrimination, manufacturers were free to openly discriminate in their hiring until the passage of the 1964 Civil Rights Act.

 Enduring models

-A few automobiles introduced in the 1950s have had an impact that extends well beyond the decade.
-By being continuously recognized or reinvented, they have created a following of admirers that often spans multiple generations.